Solutions · The 4orm Finance Platform

 Six capabilities.

-4orm Finance is full-stack institutional infrastructure.
-Not a crypto exchange.
-Digital settlement, tokenized deposits, RWA issuance, collateral mobility, marketplace, and trust digitization, designed end-to-end for Canadian regulatory frameworks.
+4orm Finance is institutional settlement infrastructure for Canada.
+Digital settlement, tokenized deposits, RWA issuance, and a regulated marketplace, with collateral mobility and fiduciary digitization as later-phase modules, designed end-to-end for Canadian regulatory frameworks.
 KCS Capital develops the technology.
 4orm Finance operates the platform as a separately governed regulated entity.

 Proven Model